Where are the toilets in Orkney?

 Finding toilets in Orkney isn't hard.

-Whatever you call it, not having one when you need it is a pain.
-We're here to help you find the public toilet nearest to your location in Orkney.
+Whatever you call it, we'll help you find the public toilet nearest to your location in Orkney.

 Some of Orkney's restrooms are pretty cute, and in such scenic locations!